VISA REFUSED OR CANCELLED? CALL 1300 558 472 · SAME-DAY CONSULTATIONS FROM $97

 Overview

 The Administrative Review Tribunal (ART) is the primary merits review body for immigration decisions in Australia.
 Appearing before the ART is a formal legal process that requires careful preparation and experienced representation.
-I have appeared at the ART (and its predecessor, the AAT) hundreds of times over 27 years and understand exactly what is required to present a compelling case.
+I have appeared at the ART (and its predecessor, the ART) hundreds of times over 27 years and understand exactly what is required to present a compelling case.

 Verify all deadlines independentlyThe art tribunal appeals deadlines and time limits referenced on this page are general guidance only and may not reflect your specific circumstances.
 Appeal periods and response deadlines vary depending on the visa type, the basis of the decision, and how and when the decision was notified to you.
 Always check your decision letter for the exact deadline that applies to your case and seek independent legal advice before relying on any date.
 Getting a deadline wrong can permanently affect your appeal rights.